AdriansSkola/DragAndDropGames/README.md

 # DragAndDropGames
-Unity 2D Drag And Drop games for children +6
+Unity 2D Drag And Drop games for children +6.

+This is a children's interactive puzzle game where you need to rotate and scale the cars to the correct sizes in order to win.
+You can earn 3 stars if you complete the puzzle in under two minutes, 2 stars if you finish in under three minutes, and 1 star if you finish in under four minutes.
+You can use bombs to destroy clouds and flying objects by hovering over the bombs that float around the screen.

 **To do list:**
 - [x] Create the necessary folders